Ashpara10/Stacks-assignment/README.md

 ## betterstacks.com

 Better Stack is a resource management SAAS product that allows teams and individuals to access and manage all their bookmarks and links in a collaborated and efficient manner
+It leverages the power of AI to give you personalised recommendations based on the things you search and bookmark

 **Key features:-**